bmbruno/SitecoreSpark.SPE.StarterKits/Scripts/InteractiveDialogs/Read-Variable/README.md

 TODO: image

-### 06 - Select Node, Toggle Changes
+### 06 - Select Node, Run Report

-Let's the user select a starting node in the content tree for an update operation, then let's them set a variable to enable/disable updates.
-This might allow for a "dry run" of updates before choosing to execute changes against content.
+Allows the user to select a node in the content tree to use a the start item of a report.